Role-Based Access Controls

 Role Based Row Level Security for Reads

-NOTE: Available in SQL-Enabled Unis Only
+NOTE: Available in SQL-Enabled Projects Only

-for reading data via GraphQL in SQL-Enabled Unis.
+Vendia supports role based row-level security (RLS), also known as conditional_roles for reading data via GraphQL in SQL-Enabled projects.
 RLS allows you to restrict read access to rows in an entity based on the role characteristics of the user executing a query.

 Usage

-policy definition in the role.
+To implement RLS, add conditions to the DATA_ALL or DATA_READ policy definition in the role.
 These conditions complement existing permissions by adding an additional layer of filtering to restrict access based on specific criteria.
 They do not override other permissions but work in conjunction with them to refine access control.

 policy.json

-{ "DATA_ALL": { "action": "DATA_ALL", "resources": ["NameResource(*@acme.com)"], "conditions": [ { "entityName": "Inventory", "operation": "EQ", "key": "itemName", "value": "test_1" } ] }, "DATA_READ": { "action": "DATA_READ", "resources": ["NameResource(*@acme.com)"], "conditions": [ { "entityName": "Inventory", "operation": "EQ", "key": "itemName", "value": "test_1" } ] }}
+{ "DATA_ALL": { "action": "DATA_ALL", "resources": ["NameResource(*@acme.com)"], "conditions": [ { "entityName": "Inventory", "operation": "EQ", "key": "itemName", "value": "test_1" } ] }, "DATA_READ": { "action": "DATA_READ", "resources": ["NameResource(*@acme.com)"], "conditions": [ { "entityName": "Inventory", "operation": "EQ", "key": "itemName", "value": "test_1" } ] }}Parameters

 Warning: If the value of the

-definition does not correctly match the entity in the system (e.g., due to a typo), theconditional_role
+entityNamein theconditionsdefinition does not correctly match the entity in the system (e.g., due to a typo), theconditional_rolewill be ignored, and the user will receive unfiltered data.

 This behavior will not generate any error or warning in the logs.
-Users must carefully verify theirentityName
+Users must carefully verify theirentityNamevalues to avoid unintended access.

-The above condition will restrict the user to only read rows in the Inventory
+The above condition will restrict the user to only read rows in the Inventory entity where the itemName is test_1.

-Users can create filters on multiple fields of the same entity, and this will result in itemName == test_1 AND color == black
+Users can create filters on multiple fields of the same entity, and this will result in itemName == test_1 AND color == black.

 policy.json

-{ "DATA_ALL": { "action": "DATA_ALL", "resources": ["NameResource(*@acme.com)"], "conditions": [ { "entityName": "Inventory", "operation": "EQ", "key": "itemName", "value": "test_1" }, { "entityName": "Inventory", "operation": "EQ", "key": "color", "value": "black" } ] }}
+{ "DATA_ALL": { "action": "DATA_ALL", "resources": ["NameResource(*@acme.com)"], "conditions": [ { "entityName": "Inventory", "operation": "EQ", "key": "itemName", "value": "test_1" }, { "entityName": "Inventory", "operation": "EQ", "key": "color", "value": "black" } ] }}Note: Refer to the warning above regarding typos in

 Limitations